 That’s why it is also wrong to say that those people who died were selfish and didn’t think of anyone but themselves.
 Obviously, the deceased couldn’t think straight in the first place.
 Accusers appear to me to be self-righteous.

 Depression runs in my family.
 Both of Christopher’s grandfathers took their lives.
 Both were in a lot of ongoing physical pain.
 But not all who are in pain kill themselves.
-Studies show that our DNA plays at least some role in raising the risk for depression.
+Studies show that our DNA plays at least some role in raising the risk for serious depression.
 It’s a complicated mental illness.

 And one more thing: When people tell you a loved one took his or her life, please don’t be rude and insensitive and ask how it was done.